Pierio Valeriano Bolzani: Time in Rome (1509–1531)

 In 1506 he moved to Olivé near Verona staying there until 1509 when the War of the League of Cambrai made Valeriano a refugee, forcing him to relocate to Rome.
 Soon after arriving in Rome, Valeriano made friends with Egidio di Viterbo, who would support his work on hieroglyphics and introduce him to powerful intellectual circles.

 In October 1509 Pope Julius II named Valeriano parish priest of Limana, a position held by Valeriano's maternal uncle, gaining him a small income.
 From 1509 to 1513, Valeriano struggled to gain a foothold in Rome after failing to impress both Pope Julius and Emperor Maximilian.
 Despite this failure, his efforts to gain patronage of the Emperor allowed his work to attain interest from Trans-Alpine humanists.

 Valeriano's fortunes changed following the election of Giovanni de Medici, a former pupil of his uncle Urbano, as Pope Leo X in 1513.
 Because of his connection to the new pope, Valeriano was soon invited to tutor his nephews including the young Ippolito de' Medici, raising him to the inner circles of the papal court.

 Leo X's pontificate (1513–1521) was a time of great popularity and patronage for humanists.
 Valeriano, with his vast knowledge of hieroglyphics was very popular in scholarly circles, gaining many powerful positions through both his knowledge and connections.
 One such position that Valeriano held was secretary to the Cardinal Giulio de' Medici, the future Pope Clement VII.
 During Leo's pontificate, given his new status within the Papal Court, Valeriano was given almost unlimited access to hieroglyphics and antiquities in both public and private collections.
-This led to notable encounters with some of the Italy's greatest painters of the time including Raphael, Michelangelo, and Titian.
+This led to notable encounters with some of Italy's greatest painters of the time including Raphael, Michelangelo, and Titian.